GluuFederation/docs-ce-prod/docs/source/installation-guide/install-centos.md

 - Make sure the target server or VM meets **all minimum requirements** specified in the [VM Preparation Guide](../installation-guide/index.md).

-- In addition, SELinux must be set to permissive in `/etc/selinux/config`
+- SELinux must be set to permissive in `/etc/selinux/config`

 ## Instructions